We are currently hiring for the following position:

 Core qualifications and required skills

-- Self-directed and able to work remotely.
+- Self-directed.
 Persistent, creative, and solutions-oriented.
-Can work-plan effectively to meet goals, communicate in a timely and responsive way, and can spend many hours a day on video calls and on a computer.
+Can work-plan effectively to meet goals, communicate in a timely and responsive way, and can spend many hours a day on a computer

-- Desire to do transformative organizing of a multiracial base of young wealthy people.
-Has a demonstrated commitment to racial and economic justice.
-Believes in the stake young wealthy folks have in collective liberation, and the possibility and necessity of cross-class and multiracial movement building.
+- Demonstrated commitment to racial and economic justice.
+Believes in the stake young wealthy folks have in collective liberation, and the possibility and necessity of cross-class and multiracial movement building

 - A basic understanding of class, classism, and their own class identity